Filipe1986/Kafka/README.md

 #### Main Concepts and Terminology
     Event, Producer, consumers, topic, partitions, broker,

     - An event has a key, value, timestamp, and optional metadata headers.
+(An event records the fact that "something happened")
     - Producers are those client applications that publish (write) events to Kafka
     - Consumers are those that subscribe to (read and process) these events
     - Topic is a ordered collection of events storaged in a durable way
+        * Very simplified, a topic is similar to a folder in a filesystem, and the events are the files in that folder.
+        * unlike traditional messaging systems, events are not deleted after consumption.
+Instead,
     - Topic's partitions are spread buckets located on different Kafka brokers
+    - Brokers are